technovangelist/katacoda-scenarios/k8scourse2platform-3/step1.md

 In this section you are going to start to work with the Cluster Agent.
 Remember the Cluster Agent moves much of the job of interrogating the cluster out of the hands of each of the nodes into one instance.
 Since we are using a cluster made of one master and one node, we won't experience much of a performance gain, but in your production systems, you may see a significant improvement.

 1. Let's start by installing the Cluster Agent.
-As with the previous section,  we are using the helm chart, so open the `values.yaml` file in the editor to the right.
+As with the previous section, we are using the helm chart, so open the `values.yaml` file in the IDE tab to the right.
 1. Scroll down to line 110 and set **enabled:** to true.
 1. In the video you learned that the cluster agent communicates with the node agents.
 In order to secure that communication, a token needs to be shared between both configurations.
 If you want to provide that token, you can do so at line 117, otherwise it is generated and secured automatically.
 1. Run helm install to get started. `helm install datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f k8s-yaml-files/values.yaml stable/datadog`{{execute}}